FlyingPhantom/bc250-documentation/README.md

 - Linux:
   - At this point, Linux support is almost perfect.
 Pretty much any distro shipping a modern kernel + mesa should work fine.
   - Don't run LTS distros on this hardware.
+- FreeBSD:
+  - FreeBSD is similar to linux so support for it shouldnt be hard to support it, since it uses mesa as well for the gpu drivers you should be able to patch the mesa driver manually to support it.
+- Android:
+   - Android support is also possible with Android x86 project with patched mesa, it should be same process as for FreeBSD for Android but a bit more difficult.
 - Windows:
   - No currently not.
   - It will boot, but the GPU is not supported by any drivers but it is theoretically possible to mod by choosing the RX 5000/6000 Gpu drivers, since bc-250 is similar to Navi 10/RDNA1 with some RDNA2 bits.
 Everything else seems to work alright.